waterways-banner.jpg

 The Catchments Remediation Rate (CRR) is a special rate paid by Hornsby Shire residents to fund projects that repair and protect local waterways.
 All catchments impact on water quality and all rateable properties within these catchments benefit from the environmental and water quality improvements, in terms of improved quality of life for ratepayers.

 CRR is levied at 5% of Council’s total ordinary rate revenue, on all properties throughout the Shire on an ad valorem basis.
-Since July 1994, the CRR has generated over $50 million.
-In 2020/21, income received from the CRR special rate was $2.97 million.
+Since July 1994, the CRR has generated over $55 million.
+In 2023/24, income received from the CRR special rate was $3.93 million.
 These funds have been dedicated to improving water quality across the Hornsby Shire through a combination of both capital and non-capital works.
 Over 400 water quality improvement assets have been constructed and installed to date, preventing thousands of tonnes of pollution, including litter, sediment and organic matter from entering our waterways.
-There have been more than 4000 tonnes of waste removed from stormwater treatment devices in the past 4 years alone.
+There has been almost 3000 tonnes of waste removed from stormwater treatment devices in the past 5 years.

 The program also supports a number of pollution prevention initiatives such as environmental education, industrial auditing, street sweeping, and emergency spill response and pollution regulation.